PollRobots/sdf_tool/docs/how-to.md

   - The right hand vertical slider adjusts the camera's distance from the target point &mdash; which is `(0, 1, 0)`
 - Buttons
+  - The _reset time_ button resets the time value to zero.
-  - The play/pause button turns the interna; animation loop on and off.
+  - The _play/pause_ button turns the internal animation loop on and off.
 Changes to angles or interactive values will always cause a new frame to be rendered, so it isn't necessary to be running all the time, but it does allow you to gauge the complexity of your function if the FPS starts to drop.
+If your function is in any way time dependent, then the animation loop needs to be running to advance time.
   - The _spin_ button causes the camera to continuously rotate around the vertical axis.
   - The _capture_ button saves a picture of the current image on the rendered view.